 Segmenting a market and defining firmographic attributes have the following benefits:

-- Business insights – Gain company insights into B2B target markets by addressing frequently asked questions such as the number of employees, where are the businesses based geographically in this target market, the value of a business.
+- Business insights – Gain company insights into B2B target markets by addressing frequently asked questions such as the number of employees, where are the businesses based geographically in this target market, and the value of a business.

 - Categorization of marketing strategies – Firms may be classified by the type of industry in the target markets.
 For example, government institutions and educational organizations have different defining characteristics.
 Thus, they are approached and marketed accordingly.